ErikaPabon/Final-Project-GUI/README.md

-# Final-Project-GUI
+# English For All
- My second project
+ My second project on Java, the idea was read files on Java, create long term memory databases, call different classes and create a GUI